The Making Of A Gigolo (12) - Janet Griswold

 She blinked.
-Her husbands had been good in bed, but neither of them would have used a term like "make love".
-They had wanted to "get it on", or said things like "Get naked, baby, cause Daddy has a treat for you."
+Her husbands had been good in bed, but neither of them would have used a term like “make love”.
+They had wanted to “get it on”, or said things like, “Get naked, baby, cause my trouser snake wants to explore a hole.”

 “Why would you even want to do that?” she asked, trying to sort out her thoughts.